denn1s/apple-and-lily/Ch. 2 - Karin.md

 I nodded to myself.
 Of course.
 The classic.
 I pulled out a few thin volumes.
 "Take these home with you," I said, turning back to her.

-The mention of "home" made me pause.
+My own mention of "home" made me pause.
 "Where are you staying, anyway?"

 "Oh, in the room next door," she said simply.